 - The impact of the project’s own stakeholders.

 - The impact to other projects in the program or portfolio – those dependent on the same resources being freed up at the original timeline.

 Create mitigation options with the key members of the team, e.g. team lead, product lead, and/or business partner.
 For example, a few common options include:

 - Delaying the project – this might be the least harmful option

 - Splitting into phases – we often call it fast follow on, or v2.
 Splitting up projects will increase overall costs (resource needs), which may impact the rest of the program or portfolio.
 Be sure to perform some scenario analysis to understand the bigger impact, and involve relevant members in the assessment, and buy in.

 - Add resources, indirectly: If a project is half way through, the overhead of adding new members, it is often too high for the incremental benefits.
 So it may not be a great option to add resources directly to the project.
-However you can “add capacity” by offloading most, if not all, of non-project-related, shared-team duty type of tasks from the project team to free up more time for them to focus on the project.
-Such activities include bug fixes, production supports, meetings or trainings etc. Maybe some catered lunch too!
+However you can “add capacity” by offloading most, if not all, of non-project-related, shared team duty type of tasks from the project team to free up more time for them to focus on the project.
+Such activities include bug fixes, production support, meetings or trainings etc. Maybe some catered lunch too!

 - Presenting 3-4 options works best.
 Fewer or more may be confusing.

 Tech Leadership: How Do You Prevent Projects from Slipping?